AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

-absolute          Absolute tolerance for the CVODE integrator relative          Relative tolerance for the CVODE integrator stiff             Tells the integrator to use the fully implicit backward difference stiff solver resetModel        Resets the sbml state to the original values specified in the sbml. structuredResult  If set (default is True), the result from simulate is a numpy structured array
+absolute          Absolute tolerance for the CVODE integrator relative          Relative tolerance for the CVODE integrator stiff             Tells the integrator to use the fully implicit backward difference stiff solver resetModel        Resets the SBML state to the original values specified in the SBML. structuredResult  If set (default is True), the result from simulate is a numpy structured array
                   with the column names set to the selections.
 This is required for plotting and displaying a legend for each time series.